 The Columbia I-70 Bridges Project is an $18 million design-build project to replace the I-70 bridges over Business Loop 70/West Boulevard, Garth Avenue, and MO Route 763/Rangeline Street in Columbia, Mo.
 Design-build is a project delivery method that combines both the design and construction phases into one contract to save time and resources.

-Here’s a time-lapse video of the bridge slide and other work at Business Loop this past week:
+Here’s a time-lapse video of the bridge slides at Garth, Range Line and Business Loop:

 The sidewalks along Rangeline Street (Route 763) between Interstate 70 and Vandiver Drive in Columbia will remain closed for several months as construction takes place.

 Pedestrians and bicyclists are advised to detour around the closed sidewalks by taking Business Loop 70 to Providence Road to Vandiver Drive.

 Pedestrians can also use Columbia’s public transit system, COMO Connect, to travel through the area.
 The Co-Mo Connect Black Connector has stops at Boone Electric Cooperative and Rangline on the south side of I-70 and at Rangeline and Vandiver on the north side of I-70.

 The sidewalks along North Garth Avenue between U.S. Route 40 and Interstate 70 will remain closed until next summer as construction takes place.

 Pedestrians and bicyclists are advised to detour around the closed sidewalks by taking N. Providence Road to E. Texas Avenue.

 Maps of Rangeline and Garth pedestrian detour routes, as well as the Black Connector route, are below.